InstituteforDiseaseModeling/idmtools-calibra/examples/emod_sis/OutputOption2/README.md

 * Incubation_Period_Constant (how long latent?)
 * Acquisition_Blocking_Immunity_Decay_Rate (how fast immunity decays)
 * Acquisition_Blocking_Immunity_Duration_Before_Decay (how long before immunity decays)
+* Vaccine Efficacy
 ```
-These 5 params ought to be able to get us to almost any regular SIS set of curves.
+This is the same as EMOD-Generic SIS Output Option 1 except we've added a campaign component for the first time.
+Our campaign consists of an acquisition-blocking vaccine given to everyone at the 1 year mark.
+Our sim now lasts for 2 years.
+(The efficacy lasts 10 years -- beyond the reach of our sim.)

 ##### Reference Data
-The reference data is a single scalar: The mean prevalence over the last 60 days of the sim.
+The reference data is two scalars:
+1) The mean prevalence over the last 60 days of the first year.
+2) The mean prevalence over the last month of the second year.
 ```
 metric,value
-mean_prev,0.5
+mean_prev_y1,0.2
+mean_prev_y2,0.05
 ```

-So we have the epidemic peeking at t=60.
-(We use 59.999 to avoid a divide by zero error which occurs with 60.0.)

 ##### Model
 The model is EMOD-generic.
 This should get installed by doing: